 Chada Camp: Our full report

-If you do stay here for more than 3-4 nights, then consider spending at least one night out in the bush, on an adventurous fly-camping trip, which comes highly recommended.
+When staying here 3-4 nights, consider spending at least one night out in the bush, on an adventurous fly-camping trip, which comes highly recommended.
 It's a perfect way to experience the bush in the most authentic way.

 Food & drink

 - Food quality

 - Breakfast at Chada Camp is often taken with you if you choose to leave on an early-morning game drive.
 If you want to stay in camp, there is a selection of fruits and cereals, followed by cooked eggs, bacon and sausages, as well as tea, coffee and fruit juice.

 Lunch can again be taken along if you’re out on a full-day game drive.
 However, many choose to return to camp and if you do you’ll probably be offered similar fare to what we ate on our last visit in September 2018: a light and fresh selection of salads, freshly baked bread and something more substantial like quiche, sausage rolls or chicken skewers.
 This was always followed by a cool, fruity dessert.

 Dinner is usually eaten together with all guests sharing a communal table.
 It’s generally a three-course set menu of simple, hearty dishes, brought to guests at the table for them to help themselves.
 The grilled tilapia and chocolate mousse were highlights of our last visit, along with the fantastic bush breakfast that followed our safari walk.

 - Dining locations

 - Indoor and Outdoor Dining